2023 Most Popular Child Development & Family Studies Bachelor's Degree Schools

 On average, human development graduates from North Dakota State University take out $25,035 in student loans while working on their Bachelor's Degree.

-California State University - Long Beach came in at #21 in this year’s edition of the Most Popular Child Development & Family Studies Bachelor’s Degree Schools ranking.
-CSULB is a fairly large public school located in the city of Long Beach.
+California State University - Long Beach did quite well in this year’s ranking of the most popular places for human development and family studies students to get a bachelor’s degree.
+It came in at #21 on the list.
+CSULB is a very large public school located in the city of Long Beach.

 Women make up 85% of the human development majors at the school.